 *subject to change

-This six month online course is designed for professionals and executives working in international DFIs, multilateral donor organizations, institutional investors, pension funds, insurance companies, asset and fund managers who want their investments to intentionally achieve positive impact and/or offer ESG compliant options to their clients, rating agencies and technical assistance providers, as well as financial institutions in emerging and developing countries that are required to explicitly target both financial and non-financial objectives.
+This six month online course is designed for professionals and executives working in private asset management and institutional investors, international development and donor organisations who want their investments to achieve positive impact and/or offer ESG compliant options to their clients.
+Rating agencies, technical assistance providers, as well as financial institutions in emerging and developing countries that are required to target non-financial objectives will also benefit from this course.

 The course takes approx. 6 months assuming 4-6 hours of self-study per week.
 It consists of 7 mandatory units.
 The units need to be completed in a sequence.
 The next unit opens only if you complete the online test of the previous unit.